wesvetter/wesvetter.github.io/_posts/2025-10-16-a-pod-of-one-s-own.md

 I specifically did not want to put up pictures or other sources of distraction.
 Even things like physical books I rarely reference in practice, particularly because with technical books it’s generally faster now to search or ask AI and you can’t copy and paste from a physical book.
 Having a sit/stand desk also meant that I couldn’t really put any shelves on the desk side of the wall because anything up high would bump into the monitor if I wanted to stand.

 With that being said, there wasn’t that much that I needed to fit on the pegboard.
 On my original desk I kept an inbox and outbox that I would process once a week which was useful for managing bills and stuff like that.
-I also needed headphones (a couple different versions, in year and over a year) as well as some various cables for connecting phones and devices.
-IKEA sells a bunch of different components and I was able to configure my pegboard with two folders, one for inbox and one for outbox, and some clips for chords and headphones, and a few cups for stationary.
+I also needed headphones (a couple different versions, in ear and over a ear) as well as some various cables for connecting phones and devices.
+IKEA sells a bunch of different components and I was able to configure my pegboard with two folders, one for an inbox and an outbox, some clips for cords and headphones, and a few cups for stationary.

 Using a pegboard system allows me to keep it modular and adjust it if needed, though I haven’t really changed it from the original set up at all.

-I also purchased some dry erase markers that allow me to use the walls like a dry erase board.
-This is handy for short-lived to do lists or leaving off notes of what to pick up the next day.
+I also purchased a holder for dry erase markers that allows me to write on the walls.
+This is handy for short-lived to-do lists or leaving off notes of what to pick up the next day.

 ![Pegboard setup](https://i.imgur.com/dMUlbHk.jpeg)